-Travel CSGUL offers an interest free season ticket loan and
+Travel City St George's, University of London offers an interest free season ticket loan and participates in the Cycle to Work your choice, this can be arranged through our Payroll.

-participates in the Cycle to Work Scheme.
+Scheme.

-Gift Aid If you would like to make a tax-free donation to a charity of your choice, this can be arranged through our Payroll.
+Gift Aid If you would like to make a tax-free donation to a charity of